Research into preventing and diagnosing bowel cancer

 One factor that can increase risk of bowel (colorectal) cancer is an inherited faulty gene (gene mutation).
 This may mean that several people in the same family develop bowel cancer.
 This is called a strong family history.
 Inherited conditions such as familial adenomatous polyposis (FAP) or hereditary non polyposis colorectal cancer (HNPCC) also increase the risk.

 The level of increase in risk depends on which gene is damaged, or even on which part of the gene is damaged.
-Some genetic mutations are increase risk a lot and are known as high penetrance genes.
+Some genetic mutations increase risk a lot and are known as high penetrance genes.
 Others don't increase risk very much and are called low penetrance genes.

 A trial called the National study of bowel (colorectal) cancer genetics (NSCCG) aims to find out more about high penetrance genes and how much they increase risk.
 It is also looking for new low penetrance genes.
 This trial is listed on our clinical trials database.
 This research may help doctors to identify people at higher than average risk from bowel cancer.
 They could then be offered specialist advice and regular screening for early signs of cancer.

 Researchers are looking into preventing bowel cancer using diet, drugs, exercise and weight control.
 Using drugs or other agents, such as diet, to help stop a cancer developing is called chemoprevention.
-This is information about preventing bowel cancer below, including
+There is information about preventing bowel cancer below, including

 - The EPIC study